Dajbych.net

 Language Integrated Query

-The LINQ is a killer feature for other languages and must-have capability once used to work with.
-The LINQ is something like a SQL for object oriented programming.
-All the operations like sorting, taking top n items, looking for items which satisfy some condition; all this stuff can be made very easily and elegantly in a single line by LINQ.
+LINQ is a killer feature for other languages and a must-have capability once you get used to it.
+LINQ is like SQL for object-oriented programming.
+Operations like sorting, taking the top n items, and finding items that satisfy certain conditions can all be done very easily and elegantly in a single line with LINQ.

 Entity Framework

-When you learn LINQ and realize it is much more comfortable than SQL, you want to use LINQ for database queries.
+When you learn LINQ and realize it is much more comfortable than SQL, you will want to use LINQ for database queries.
 That’s what the Entity Framework is made for.
-Since the version 4 you can write your classes which matching database tables and use them instead of database schema.
-You can also generate database schema from them.
-It is called Code-First approach.
-When you need later to update database schema, you can use Database Migrations.
-It is simple method which describes schema changes and manages migrations to the latest schema automatically by Entity Framework.
+Since version 4, you can write your classes to match database tables and use them instead of the database schema.
+You can also generate the database schema from them, which is called the Code-First approach.
+When you need to update the database schema later, you can use Database Migrations.
+This simple method describes schema changes and manages migrations to the latest schema automatically with Entity Framework.

 The XDocument class in the System.Xml.Linq namespace is designed to be used with LINQ.
 XDocument provides in-memory APIs rather than streaming ones.